 Uralla received a visit from the Minister for Planning and the Environment, Eric Bedford, and soon afterwards, two senior officers of the Heritage Council.
 All three recognised the passion in our eyes and the intrinsic promise of the derelict building.
 Funding for the project was announced soon afterwards.
 This caused mixed reactions in the Uralla community, from joy on our part to ‘what a waste of public money’ from a very vocal, sceptical and often hostile majority.
 Under the supervision of architect Myers and master builder Bob Maze, the members put in eight thousand hours of voluntary labour, working every Sunday (religiously) for two years.
 Funding for a part time curator had been gained, the position shared with Armidale Folk Museum.

-McCrossin’s Mill Museum was officially opened by Bill McCarthy MLA on May 2nd 1982.
+McCrossin’s Mill Museum was officially opened by Bill McCarthy local labor candidate on May 2nd 1982.
 Its first exhibition was ‘Thunderbolt, Life and Legend.”

 To many people’s surprise, especially some debenture holders, all debenture money was repaid by the end of 1983, thanks to generous donations from Uralla Players’ annual theatrical extravaganza, “Mrs O’Malley’s Magnificent Music Hall,” which dispersed considerable funds to local charitable organisations, schools, and sometimes needy individuals at the end of each season.

 Many of those involved in the Mill renaissance were heavily involved in Uralla Players as well, the two separate committees often having the same executive office bearers.

 McCrossin’s Stables/Store 1878